0xqtpie/memmy/README.md

 It allows you to record voice notes, transcribe and generate embeddings for them, and then recall them later using a natural language interface.
 All models are locally run on your machine:
 - LLM: Llama 3.2 1B provided by ollama
 - Embeddings: mxbai-embed-large provided by ollama
-- TTS: whisper from ggerganov's whisper.cpp
+- Transcription: whisper from ggerganov's whisper.cpp
 - Vector Database: json file via vectra

+## Requirements
+I've only tested this on MacOS.
+You need to have:
+- node
+- make
+- sox

 ## Installation
-Download this repo and run:
+Download this repo and run the following make command to install memmy:
 ```bash
 npm install -g .
 ```